The division of marital property during a Maryland divorce is often one of the most hotly-contested and vexatious issues when couples break up.

 When a married person engages in business activities, enters contracts, brings lawsuits or is sued in his or her own name, that spouse is typically solely responsible.
 Neither spouse can be liable for contracts drawn up by the other spouse in their name or for debts the other spouse incurred before entering the marriage.

 Property that is Part Marital and Part Non-Marital

-The mere fact your name is on a title paper does not determine whether property is marital property or non-marital property.
-Real property the spouses own as tenants by the entirety is considered marital.
+The mere fact your name is on a title paper does not determine whether the property is marital property or non-marital property.
+The real property the spouses own as tenants by the entirety is considered marital.
 The divorce court may order jointly titled real or personal property to be sold and the proceeds to be divided.
-The divorce court does not have the power to transfer title ownership of property, except for retirement, pension, profit sharing, or deferred compensation.
+The divorce court does not have the power to transfer title ownership of property, except for retirement, pension, profit-sharing, or deferred compensation.